-Livestreaming became an essential tool for churches these past few years, to maintain connection and community while social distancing.
-But today, as churches host in-person services once again, leaders are discovering that more and more people first interact with their ministry online.
+Church livestreaming platforms are an essential tool for churches to maintain connection and community with all members of their congregation, no matter where they are..
+Church leaders know that more and more people first interact with their ministry online.
 Their journey into the life of your church rarely starts by walking through your physical front doors; it starts when they find your website, your social media profiles, and engage with your digital content.

-Back in the early days of COVID, it was okay to quickly shove an iPhone in the back of the room and livestream your service to YouTube or Facebook.
+Gone are the days when it was okay to quickly shove an iPhone in the back of the room and only livestream your service to YouTube or Facebook.
 But viewers have become accustomed to high-quality digital church content.
 Their standards and expectations have changed.

-Which is why it’s time to invest in an encoder.
+Which is why it’s time to invest in an encoder for your church.

 Hardware vs. Software Encoders